 We think our cover stories would be great to discuss with your small group or Bible study.
 Point members to www.FaithToday.ca/DeconstructingFaith.
 Let us know how it goes (editor@FaithToday.ca)!

 - What is your own experience with deconstructing faith or walking with those who are?

 - Our writer explores the benefits and the challenges of deconstruction.
 Are there more positives or negatives you would add to the conversation?

 - How can your church become an even safer place for tough discussions around faith and culture?

 Peter Schuurman of Guelph, Ont., is an adjunct professor of religion and theology at Redeemer University and executive director of Global Scholars Canada, which supports Christian scholars in public universities worldwide.

-Join our webinar with Peter Schuurman on Tuesday, Oct.
-5 at 7 p.m.
-Eastern at www.FaithToday.ca/Webinars.
-Registration is now open.
+Our webinar with Peter Schuurman from Oct.
+5 is now available.